VIP Early Access

 We start our journey with one show in London that you really shouldn’t miss.
-The Changing of the Guard, either at Buckingham Palace or Horse Guards Parade, is an event that every visitor should be lining up to see.
+The Changing of the Guard, either at Buckingham Palace or Horse Guards Parade, depending on your selected tour date, is an event that every visitor should be lining up to see.
 Dressed in their traditional uniform of red jackets and tall, fluffy back hats, the Palace Guards march alongside the Palace Band, with perfectly trained horses leading the charge.
-With an expert local guide on hand you’ll secure the best spot possible from which to witness this event and get some background that will help you to appreciate this strange custom.
+With an expert local guide on hand, you’ll secure the best spot possible from which to witness this event and get some background that will help you to appreciate this strange custom.

 Every year one of the State Rooms hosts a special exhibition.
 Previous exhibitions have included the Queen’s wedding dress, the Queen’s evening gowns and jewels, and a room fully prepared for an official Royal banquet, complete with endless tables and extravagant place settings.

 With heads full of coronations, Royal weddings, and banquets, we’ll leave Buckingham Palace for a short walk to a nearby venue – one of the most prestigious in London.
 You’ll still have your expert guide on hand so you’ll hear more tales about the monarchy as you travel, from the tragic story of Princess Diana to the much-celebrated wedding of her son Prince William.